Chart Color Schemes

 Toowong features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-The dwelling structure in Toowong, as per the latest Census, consisted of 30.1% houses and 69.9% other dwellings (semi-detached, apartments, 'other' dwellings).
-In contrast, Brisbane metro had 56.6% houses and 43.3% other dwellings.
-Home ownership in Toowong was at 21.7%, with the rest being mortgaged (23.2%) or rented (55.1%).
-The median monthly mortgage repayment in Toowong was $2,052, lower than Brisbane metro's average of $2,513.
-The median weekly rent figure in Toowong was recorded at $420, compared to Brisbane metro's $430.
-Nationally, Toowong's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+The dwelling structure in Toowong, as per the latest Census evaluation, consisted of 30.1% houses and 69.9% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Brisbane metro's 56.6% houses and 43.3% other dwellings.
+Home ownership in Toowong stood at 21.7%, with mortgaged dwellings at 23.2% and rented ones at 55.1%.
+The median monthly mortgage repayment was $2,052, below Brisbane metro's average of $2,513.
+The median weekly rent in Toowong was $420, compared to Brisbane metro's $430.
+Nationally, Toowong's mortgage repayments were higher at $2,052 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing